Longeing Beginner/Kids Lessons

 Low gymnastic jumping is also a great way to add variety and challenge coordination, balance and different muscles for horse and rider!

-$260 plus GST for the clinic weekend (includes 2/3 private lessons or 1 semi private poles/cavaletti lesson, evening trail rides Friday and Saturday, camping, pen and theory session).
+$350 plus GST for the clinic weekend (includes 2 days of private lessons or 1 semi private poles/cavaletti pattern lesson instead on Sunday, evening trail rides Thursday, Friday and Saturday, 3 nights camping and pen, potluck BBQ and theory session).

-Camping with power hock up is $10 per night.
+Camping with power hock up is additional $10 per night.

-Camping can have power hook up, outhouse is available but you will have to bring your drinking water, our water is fine for horses.
+2 Camp spots can have power hook up, there is an outhouse, you will have to bring your drinking water but water is fine for horses.

 Dogs are welcome too if they are good with other dogs and animals (chicken, cats and horses).

-Please contact me if you are interested in participating at any of theses locations.
+Please contact me if you are interested in participating.